 Whether you celebrate Christmas or not, you’re likely to have a few more social events at this time of year.

-Whilst all-you-can-eat buffets are out at the moment thanks to Covid, you might still have to navigate the bar and plates of delicious-ness.
+In fact, you can apply these tips anytime you might have to navigate the bar and plates of delicious-ness.

 Don’t worry, you’re not alone.

 Here are my top 10 tips on surviving the Silly Season (without destroying your waist line and still enjoying the delights on offer):

 - Don’t go out on an empty stomach

 If you’re going to a cocktail party, street party, picnic etc, don’t starve yourself in the lead up to the event.
 Not only do you risk overeating, but you also risk getting tipsy too quickly if you’re drinking alcohol.
 Have a healthy snack at home and be sure to include some protein to keep you full.
 Then you can be selective in what you chose to eat at the event, rather than arriving ravenous and over-eating foods you normally avoid.

 If there is the option to serve yourself, this is a great mind trick – most of us fill our plates regardless of size so a full small plate is still a full plate.

 Again, if you can serve yourself, this is the best way to control how much you eat.
 If someone put three full plates of food in front of you, you probably wouldn’t eat it all so take one portion and stick with that.